caleb531/youversion-suggest-alfred/README.md

 `pip`:

 ```
-sudo pip install nose coverage pep8
+sudo pip install nose coverage pep8 jsonschema
 ```

 ### Running tests

-To run the included unit tests, run the `nosetests` command within the project directory.
+To run all included unit tests, run the `nosetests` command at the root of the project directory.

 ```
 nosetests